cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 What would happen if the player never shows up or never sends a valid transaction?
 To ensure functionality for your checkers application consider:

 * Having a timeout after which the game is forfeited.
-You could also automatically charge the forgetful player, if and when you would implement a wager system.
+You could also automatically charge the forgetful player, if and when you implement a wager system.
 * Keeping an index of games that could be forfeited.
 If both timeouts are the same, you can keep a single FIFO list of games, so you can clear them from the top of the list as necessary.

 In general terms, you could add `timeout: Timestamp` to your `StoredGame` and update it every time something changes in the game.
 You can decide on a maximum delay: what about one day?